concrete heavier than steel

 Concrete is a very dense material, which means that it weighs more than many other materials, including steel.
 On average, a cubic foot of concrete weighs about 150 pounds, while a cubic foot of steel weighs only about 49 pounds.

-See also Is Concrete Recyclable?
+See also Is Concrete Soundproof?

 Concrete is much more resistant to damage and can withstand higher temperatures than steel.
 It is also much more durable than steel and will last much longer.
 Steel, on the other hand, is much more malleable and can be formed into almost any shape.
 This makes it ideal for many types of structures, such as bridges, buildings, and other structures.